dmd-program/dmd-100-sp18/projects/ritual/discover_journey_map.md

 # Discover: Journey Map

 A journey map is great way to visualize an entire process of an interaction.
 By visualizing each step, you will better understand the nuances of an experience.
+Contextualize the work from your storyboard

 **Example steps for a journey map: Mowing the lawn**